madlopt/k3s-example-project/readme.md

 # k3s-example-project

 This project is for developers who want to try and play with Kubernetes themselves but never had an opportunity to do so.

 After installation, you will have a Kubernetes cluster with ArgoCD, Ingress, Prometheus, Grafana and a simple NodeJS app deployed to it.
-So, you can learn how to deploy your own apps to Kubernetes and monitor them, learn how to use ArgoCD, Prometheus and Grafana.
+So, **you can learn how to deploy your own apps to Kubernetes and monitor them**, learn how to use ArgoCD, Prometheus and Grafana.
+If you don't even know what is this, go [here](#what-are-the-argocd-ingress-prometheus-and-grafana).

 I'm using here the lightweight Kubernetes distribution called **k3s** https://k3s.io.
-So, you can run it on your laptop easily.
+So, **you can run it on your laptop** easily.
 All the commands are tested on Ubuntu 22.04.
 ```bash
 k3d version v5.4.6